I specialize in several different areas, including, but not limited to, those listed below. Be sure to check out my class schedule, too.

 Monday - Wednesday from 8-5. $40 for your puppy's first day!
 Regular fee is $50 for the day.
 Hours are 8AM to 5PM but drop off and pick up times are flexible.

 - puppy is under 6 months of age

 - puppy has had a clean fecal test within 3 weeks or has been on a dewormer in the last 3 weeks

 - puppy has had first set of core vaccinations (kennel cough not required)

-- the registration form and waiver are completed (links below)
+- the registration form is completed (link below)

 PupStart Cancellation Policy

 RallyFree Elements combines the freedom of freestyle, the joy of tricks and movement and the foundation of solid "obedience" behaviors.
 It's a wonderful way to get on the right paw before embarking on Freestyle.